The Universe

 The unpredictable future

-Free Will
+Free will

-This is a scary insight: it implies that we do not actually control our life in the way we think we do.
+This is a scary insight: It implies that we do not actually control our life in the way we think we do.
 Everything is determined by physical and chemical processes.
 Thus, it seems that it is not the self that is making decisions, but that human action is merely the consequence of chemical processes.
 The self is just left to watch (and imagine it is controlling that action).
 However, this is probably the wrong way to look at it.
 It might be more accurate to say that the self is identical to these processes.
-Thus, the self makes “decisions” — but does so according to the laws of nature.
+Thus, the self “makes decisions” — but does so according to the laws of nature.

 Does this mean that we can predict what a human will think or want?
 Interestingly, that is not the case.
 We have seen that there are things that we can provably not predict, and there are other things that are so complex to predict that predicting them would amount to waiting until they happen.
-Human thinking is likely one of them 26.
-In other words: even if human thought and action is determined by local processes, it may still be impossible to predict what a human will think or do.
+Human thinking is likely one of them124.
+In other words: Even if human thought and action is determined by local processes, it may still be impossible to predict what a human will think or do.
 This is why it remains useful to think of humans as if they had free will.
 We discuss this perspective in detail in the Chapter on the Meaning of Life and the Chapter on Morality.

-There is the worry that to reject free will is to render all of life pointless: why would you bother with anything if it has all long since been determined?
+There is the worry that to reject free will is to render all of life pointless: Why would you bother with anything if it has all long since been determined?
 The answer is that you will bother because you are a human, and that is what humans do.
 Even if you decide, as part of a little intellectual exercise, that you are going to sit around and do nothing because you have concluded that you have no free will, you are eventually going to get up and make yourself a sandwich.
 And if you don’t, you’ve got bigger problems than philosophy can fix.

 Consciousness

-The question is then what makes us conscious beings – as opposed to pond snails and dogs.
+The question is then what makes us conscious beings -– as opposed to pond snails and dogs.
 The answer offered in these pages is that it probably comes again from the considerable complexity of the human brain.
-86 billion neurons are enough not just to process sensory input, but also to build abstract concepts from them.
+100 billion neurons are enough not just to process sensory input, but also to build abstract concepts from them.
 Based on what we perceive, we build concepts such as “dogs”, “music”, “cuteness”, or “pleasure”.
 In the terminology of this book, these concepts are auxiliary notions.
 In the terminology of the Predictive Processing Model (a particular way to model the human brain in cognitive and computational neuroscience, which bears close resemblance to the theory of truth of this book), these concepts correspond to latent variables.
-These are intermediate representations that the brain built in order to better predict sensory impressions.
+These are intermediate representations that the brain builds in order to better predict sensory impressions.
 The human brain now has access not just to the sensory impressions themselves, but also to the latent variables that it has built on top of them.
 It is this capacity to build such variables, to reflect on them, and to perceive this reflection which we commonly call consciousness.
 And yet, not all that happens in the brain is accessible in the form of latent variables.
 Much of what happens in the brain is merely the low-level processing of signals.
-It could well be that this opaque combination of low-level processing and consciously accessible latent variables leads humans to infer that they are home to puzzling “qualitative states” 28.
+It could well be that this opaque combination of low-level processing and consciously accessible latent variables leads humans to infer that they are home to puzzling “qualitative states”138.

 Questions